 During his time in LA, Caleb occasionally bumped into Jason Dill on Fairfax Avenue and he befriended Sage Elsesser.
 This lead to him being flowed Fucking Awesome boards and shortly after becoming roommates with Na-kel Smith, he joined the combined FA/Hockey crew on a US tour.
-Over the course of this trip, Covina’s finest pawnbrokers, Donovon Piscopo and John Fitzgerald, warmed to Caleb and pushed for him to get on Hockey.
+Over the course of this trip, Covina’s finest pawnbrokers, Donovon Piscopo and John Fitzgerald, warmed to Caleb and pushed for him to get on full on the team.
 Hockey 3, Killshot, so on and so forth… He’s called New York home for just over a year now.

-A couple of days after the premiere of Trust Fall, I got on the phone to Caleb to talk about becoming part of FA World Entertainment’s gang of eclectic outsiders, classic New York spot appreciation, starring in a music video for Blood Orange, filming with Jacob Harris and boying off interviews.
+A couple of days after the premiere of Trust Fall, I got on the phone to Caleb to talk about becoming part of FA World Entertainment’s gang of outsiders, classic New York spot appreciation, starring in a music video for Blood Orange, filming with Jacob Harris and boying off interviews.

 Straight nollies are an underutilised trick but this spot was made for one.
-Caleb clears the rail and crack before enjoying a skeleton rattling ride away on Sacramento’s finest tarmac. photo: Ben Colen
+Caleb clears the rail (and crack) before enjoying a skeleton rattling ride away on Sacramento’s finest tarmac. photo: Ben Colen

 Last week you mentioned that you were in the middle of moving house.
 Where in New York have you moved from and to and how difficult is moving everything you own across a city so large and hectic?

 I actually live right around the corner from Johnny Wilson.
 I live with two other people.
 I’m not ready to live by myself yet, that doesn’t sound too fun.
-They both skate and they also work in set design.
+They both skate and also work in set design.

 You’ve lived in a bunch of different cities before you settled in New York.
 Where, in and around all that moving, did you start skating?